 We process your data for the following purposes:

-- Provision of University services.
+- Provision of University services including the administration of your studies.
 This includes welfare services, such as support from the Student Union.
 Your data is used without your consent if the law requires it for statutory services.

 - All financial transactions to and from us, including payments, grants and benefits.
 You could lose out financially if you do not provide us with your data.